bobgdickson/khsd-nexus-chat/README.md

 - Without `DATABASE_URL`, storage falls back to in-memory (`InMemoryStore` and `InMemoryAttachmentStore`).
 Restarting the process clears all threads, items, and uploads.
 Set `DATABASE_URL` to keep everything in PostgreSQL.
 - The server uses the OpenAI Agents SDK via `openai-chatkit`.
 Update the default model or instructions in `app/config.py` if you want a different persona.
 - The ChatKit agent exposes a `get_department_supplier_actuals` tool that queries PeopleSoft using the SQL in `app/sql/dept_supplier_actuals.sql`.
 Set `FIN_STR` to a valid SQL Server ODBC connection string so the tool can run.

+## Langfuse tracing

+OpenAI Agents emits spans through the OpenInference instrumentation so Langfuse can capture end-to-end traces.

+1. Install + configure Langfuse credentials (`LANGFUSE_SECRET_KEY`, `LANGFUSE_PUBLIC_KEY`, and optionally `LANGFUSE_HOST`).
+2. The backend imports `app/instrumentation.py` on startup.
+It calls `OpenAIAgentsInstrumentor().instrument()` (from `openinference-instrumentation-openai-agents`) and boots the Langfuse client via `langfuse.get_client()`.
+3. When the required environment variables are missing, the instrumentation quietly skips itself.

+After the service boots you can inspect traces in Langfuse (LLM spans, tool calls, etc.) with no changes to the agent logic.
 - Set `DATABASE_URL` to enable the PostgreSQL store.
 Run `alembic upgrade head` after changing models.

 ## Database & migrations